EanMcDonaldWojciechowski/SoftDevProject/report/doc.md

 KVStore Level:

-Each node has a KVStore locally.
-The KVStore is responsible for storing and retrieving data.
-The KVStore acts as a single unit.
+Each node has a KVStore instance created during construction.
+The KVStore is responsible for storing and retrieving data (dataframes).
+Even though there is a KVStore on each node, they act as a single unit.
+If a user from node 1 puts into the KVStore then another user on node 2 can retrieve that data.
 The KVStore consists of two layers.
 First there is the KVStore layer, and beneath that there is the ChunkStore layer.
-The KVStore is responsible for mapping a Key to a Dataframe Value.
-From the application tier / user perspective a key is mapped directly to a dataframe’s serialized value, but underneath the KVStore is the ChunkStore, which is responsible for chunking and storing the dataframe.
-Each column in a dataframe is broken into chunks.
-Our column implementation was already designed this way from a previous assignment, so we wrote a method for serializing and deserializing specific chunks in a column.
+The KVStore is responsible for mapping a Key to a Dataframe.
+From the application tier / user perspective a key is mapped directly to a dataframe’s serialized value, but underneath the KVStore is the ChunkStore, which is responsible for chunking the dataframe.
+Each column in a dataframe is used to create a single column dataframe.
+Each single column dataframe is then stored in the distributed store by ChunkStore.
+Our column implementation was already designed to be chunkable from a previous assignment, so we wrote a method for serializing and deserializing specific chunks in a column.

+ChunkStore Level:

+As described in the KVStore section, the ChunkStore is responsible for mapping keys to single column dataframes.
+ChunkStore’s put method will take a key and single column dataframe, break the column into serialized chunks, and send those chunks to be distributed across the other nodes in the network.

 Networking Level:

-Each KVStore has a client field.
+Each ChunkStore has a client field.
 This field is an instance of a client node.
-A KVStore will construct a client node during instantiation and connect its node to the server.
+A ChunkStore will construct a client node during instantiation and connect its node to the server.
 The server will then pass on each client’s information to every other client so that they can talk to each other directly.
-When a KVStore needs to get or put data in a remote node it will use its client node field to communicate with the required node.
-The client node will construct the proper message to send through the wire and the receiving client will decode the message and pass it to the KVStore so that the KVStore can get the value for its map for that key and pass that value back to the requesting node.
+When a ChunkStore needs to get or put data in a remote node it will use its client node field to communicate with the required node.
+The client node will construct the proper message to send through the wire and the receiving client will decode the message and pass it to the ChunkStore so that the ChunkStore can get the value for its map for that key and pass that value back to the requesting node.
+We added a messaging queue to be able to receive multiple messages and handle them in order without losing packets.

 Sorer:
-We want to parse a sor file and create a dataframe.
-The sorer will go through each field in the file, construct the schema, populate the columns, and create a dataframe at the end.

-Implementation: where we describe how the system is built, this can include a description of the classes and their API, but only the class you deem relevant and worth describing.
-(For example: do not describe the utility classes.)
+We used another group’s Sorer implementation and made a few small changes to make it compatible with our implementation of Object, String, and Columns.

+Implementation:

+Linus:
+Our linus code is functional, but not consistent.
+We are able to read in at least 1 GB worth of code from each file and run linus on it.
+We spent a considerable amount of time going through our memory leaks and fixing them using valgrind, though we were not able to get all of them.
+We will seem to have segmentation faults if we use a very large dataset.

 WordCounter:
-Our code works from the standpoint of our Dataframe downwards.
-We can get parts of your code given to us working but we are having a hard time getting different parts of your code working with other parts of your code.
-This is because you made some design decisions that we may not agree with and may not work with how we structured our APIs.
-We made an attempt to change both you code and our code to work together but we ran into problems with pointers and addresses since we handle our code differently.
+We were able to get parts of the given code working but we had a hard time getting different parts of the code working with our implementation.
+This is because we made some design decisions that disagree with the design of the given code.
+We made an attempt to change both the given code and our code to work together but we ran into problems with pointers and addresses.

 Sorer:
 Our original sorer implementation was created in Python, so we chose to use cs4500-a1p1’s sorer.
 To interface our DataFrame with their sorer we made a few changes to their implementation.
 We created a new method sorToDataframe, which would convert a read sor file into a dataframe.
 We refactored their adapter to work with our column implementation, giving us the ability to read data from a sor file and add it column by column to a dataframe.

 Application:
-Currently, the application class is very simple and contains two fields: nodeIndex and kv.
+The application class is very simple and contains two fields: nodeIndex and kv.
 Each instance of the application class (which will be run on each node or machine) will have a local kv store and a nodeIndex indicating the index of this node.

 class Application : public Object {
  public: